 Annual Talent Infusion Program Prepares Emerging Diverse Writers for a Career in Television

-Over the course of 12 weeks, the new class of Writers on the Verge will learn how to develop spec and pilot scripts guided by Horne and independent story and script consultant Jen Grisanti, a former CBS/Paramount and Spelling Television executive.
-They will also learn how to effectively pitch their ideas in front of television executives, and receive valuable feedback on their scripts and pitch styles from industry professionals including network executives, showrunners and agents.
+For six months, the new Writers on the Verge class will learn how to develop pilot scripts guided by Horne and independent story and script consultant Jen Grisanti, a former CBS/Paramount and Spelling Television executive.
+They will also learn how to effectively pitch their ideas to television executives and receive valuable feedback on their scripts and pitch styles from industry professionals including network executives, showrunners and agents.
 The class also receives individual mentoring from NBCUniversal programming executives.
-At the end of the program, the writers will be considered for available writing assignments on NBC series.
+At the end of the program, the writers will be considered for available writing assignments on an NBC series.

 About Writers on the Verge (NBC Talent Infusion Programs)